wakeuplabs/rfg1-optimism/README.md

 Copy the generated API key and keep it safe, as it will be your credential for accessing our services 🔐

-### Demo: Stoplight
+### API Documentation

 ---

-You can explore our service's capabilities through these demo endpoints:
+You can explore the service's capabilities through t endpoints:

 #### Healthcheck Endpoint
 - **Description:** Check the health status of the service.